Nissan Skyline GT-R: Second generation (1973)

 The KPGC10's successor, the KPGC110, was introduced in 1973 after its introduction at the 1972 Tokyo Motor Show.
 Powered by a 1,989 cc S20 inline-6 engine, the second generation of the GT-R delivered power to the rear wheels through a 5-speed manual gearbox.
 This car also had both front and rear disc brakes.
 The suspension was a semi-trailing ring arm setup and minor aerodynamic parts were added.

-This model of the GT-R was also known as the Kenmeri Skyline, due to a popular advertisement featuring a young couple (Ken and Mary) enjoying the Hokkaido countryside.
+This model of the GT-R was also known as the Kenmeri Skyline, due to a popular advertisement featuring a young couple (Ken and Mary) enjoying the Hokkaido countryside before Mary points to a detached train cargo carriage.
 The advertisement later spawned a hit song by Buzz, and the tree featured in the advertisement later became a minor star itself.

+The KPGC110 Skyline GT-R was discontinued Because the S20 engine from first generation did not comply with the increasingly stringent emissions laws.
 A total of 197 cars were built by the end of its short production run.
 For the next decade, this was the last GT-R until the production of the R32 in 1989.